This involves the fertilisation of eggs with sperm in an incubator in the laboratory.

-After three to five days in the incubator, one or two of the resulting embryos are transferred to the woman’s uterus through the cervix and hopefully they will then develop as they would in a normal pregnancy.
+After five days in the incubator, one or two of the resulting embryos are transferred to the woman’s uterus through the cervix and hopefully they will then develop as they would in a normal pregnancy.
 This is particularly applicable to women whose fallopian tubes are absent or damaged.
 IVF is also appropriate for other fertility problems such as endometriosis, unexplained infertility and male infertility, as well as the egg donation programme.

 In conventional IVF at least 100,000 sperm must be placed with each egg to have a realistic chance of achieving fertilisation.

 ICSI treatment involves the injection of a single sperm directly into each egg.
 The treatment leading up to and after ICSI is identical to the conventional IVF cycle.

 As only a small number of sperm are required for ICSI, this treatment is appropriate for couples where the man has low numbers of normal, motile sperm and would be unsuitable for treatment with IVF unless donor sperm is used.
 In addition, because the sperm does not have to penetrate the egg membrane itself, it is also suitable for couples who have had unexplained failure of fertilisation in previous IVF treatment.
 ICSI is only recommended in cases of proven male factor infertility.